Night Beat (1947 film): Critical reception

 The Radio Times wrote, "a relishably bad British crime drama set in an unreal Soho underworld of spivs and nightclubs.
-It's a compendium of clichés...Benjamin Frankel's score is better than the film deserves."
+It's a compendium of clichés ...
+Benjamin Frankel's score is better than the film deserves."

 Allmovie wrote, "though its starts out strong, Night Beat metamorphoses into standard melodramatics towards the end."

-Britmovie wrote, "fast-paced British crime melodrama...The two lead actors are particularly wooden and it’s left to the supporting cast to add some lowlife colour; particularly Maxwell Reed’s smug villain, Christine Norden as the vampish blonde, Sid James piano playing snout and a brief appearance by Michael Medwin as an indignant petty crook."
+Britmovie wrote, "fast-paced British crime melodrama ...The two lead actors are particularly wooden and it's left to the supporting cast to add some lowlife colour; particularly Maxwell Reed's smug villain, Christine Norden as the vampish blonde, Sid James [sic] piano playing snout and a brief appearance by Michael Medwin as an indignant petty crook."